Lieutenant Colonel William McKenzie, MC, OBE - letters - 1914 - Part 3

 Scots, so I'm in clover.
 I have a large

-cabin, to myself with 2 beds & a
+cabin to myself with 2 beds & a

 couch, get a lot of attention from

 on 1st class fare.
-Its all right being a
+It's all right being a

 swell.
-If only you were with me to enjoy
+If you were only with me to enjoy

 it.
-I would be in clover.
+I would be inclover.
 I am thinking

-so much of you & praying that god
+so much of you & praying that God

 may strengthen you & keep you cheery

-all the while & the children sweet,
+all the while & the children swift

 obedient & dutiful, working at their